fishyy119/fluent-flame-reader/docs/BUILDING.md

 With this command you will proceed to compile everything you need to run the app, keep in mind that depending on the hardware you use this can be fast or it can take time.

----
+This command generates the `dist/` directory, which acts as a staging ground for packaging.

-## Start the application and test run
+## Start the application & test run

 If you just want to test the app without packaging it, run this: